Applications for admission to the English Department’s graduate

 Dr. John A. Hay specializes in nineteenth-century American literature; his scholarly interests also include the history of ideas, the history of science, literary realism, and narratology.
 His current book-in-progress, The Postapocalyptic American Frontier: Uncanny Historicism in the Nineteenth Century, examines how American writers traveling west located the nation’s position in history.

 Dr. Julia Lee specializes in African-American literature and transatlantic studies.
-Her book, The American Slave Narrative and the Victorian Novel, was published in 2010 by Oxford University Press; her current project is on racial representations in the comedy series,
+Her book, The American Slave Narrative and the Victorian Novel, was published in 2010 by Oxford University Press; her current project is on racial representations in the comedy series, Our Gang.

 Dr. Amy M. Green received her Ph.D in Literature from UNLV in 2009.
 She specialized in Shakespeare and 19th Century American Literature.
 Today, her work has evolved and she focuses on popular culture studies, especially with regards to literature, film, and video game analyses.
 She is especially interested in the expanding presence of video games as a compelling source of narrative, one that is necessarily participatory by nature.